seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **QUEEN**
 No, be assured you shall not find me, daughter,
 After the slander of most stepmothers,
-Ev’l-eyed unto you.
+Ev'l-eyed unto you.
 For you, Posthumus,
 So soon as I can win the offended king,
-I will be known your advocate: ’twere good
+I will be known your advocate: 'twere good
-You lean’d unto his sentence with what patience
+You lean'd unto his sentence with what patience
 Your wisdom may inform you.

 **POSTHUMUS LEONATUS**